kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

-# HeyMax Analytics Pipeline Repository
+# HeyMax Analytics Pipelines & Data Tables Repository

 This repository contains the configuration, orchestration, and transformation layers of a modern data pipeline deployed on Google Cloud Platform (GCP), from Airflow DAGs to dbt configurations, and Kubernetes cluster configuration.
 The project is organized into the following directories: